-- Standard human resource estimates are that it costs between 75% and 150% of a worker's annual salary to replace someone when they leave, with the cost of replacing professionals at the high end of that range.11 - According to the Watson Wyatt Human Capital index, a company that makes a significant advance in recruiting and retention produces an 8% increase in shareholder value.12 The same index reports that a company with a significant increase in creating a collegial, flexible workplace can add 9% to shareholder value. - "Literature indicates that enabling employees to telecommute two days a week can result in 15 to 25 percent increase in productivity, as well as a decrease in turnover, a reduction in space requirements, and a decrease in sick-time usage by two days, resulting in a total savings per employee of an estimated \$12,000 annually."13
+- Standard human resource estimates are that it costs between 75 percent and 150 percent of a worker's annual salary to replace someone when they leave, with the cost of replacing professionals at the high end of that range.
+12 - According to the Watson Wyatt Human Capital index, a company that makes a significant advance in recruiting and retention produces an eight percent increase in shareholder value.13 The same index reports that a company with a significant increase in creating a collegial, flexible workplace can add 9percent to shareholder value. - "Literature indicates that enabling employees to telecommute two days a week can result in 15 to 25 percent increase in productivity, as well as a decrease in turnover, a reduction in space requirements, and a decrease in sick-time usage by two days, resulting in a total savings per employee of an estimated \$12,000 annually." - Based on its 1998 study of over one thousand companies, the Families and Work Institute concluded that "[o]nly 18% of the